wavemaker/docs/learn/how-tos/configuring-sap-hana-clouddb.md

 ## Introduction

 The document explains the steps to connect to an SAP HANA CLOUD database from the WaveMaker application.
 SAP HANA is an in-memory, column-oriented, relational database management system offered by SAP.
 The platform provides a storage system to store and retrieve data as requested by the applications.
 In addition, it performs advanced analytics.
+But we will be able to configure only relational schemas in WaveMaker.
 ## Prerequisites

 - SAP HANA CLOUD connection details such as